otson/Voxels/README.md

-# Voxels - Procedural generation of 3D terrain in a game written in Java #
+# Voxels - Java game using procedurally generated, editable 3D terrain#

 This README would normally document whatever steps are necessary to get your application up and running.